 These consumer reporting agencies take your information and create reports that could be used for decision-making purposes.
 This could include things like renting an apartment, getting a job, and even health insurance.

 While some of these are nationwide, others are smaller and considered “specialty” reporting agencies.
 The latter focuses on things like your business profile, loans that go to collections, and medical insurance information.
+We include a comprehensive list of credit reporting agencies below, but there are three you should definitely know about: ChexSystems, TeleCheck, and EWS.

 Where can I access a list of credit bureaus and reports in the US?